top of page

 • Act as a passive advisor or observer

-An execution partner is a strategic executor, not a task manager.
+A fractional executive is a strategic executor, not a task manager.

-Comparing Founder and Execution Partner Mindsets
+Comparing Founder and Fractional Executive Mindsets

 Founder Role